Total TimePrep: 20 min. Bake: 10 min./batch

-- In a large bowl, cream shortening and brown sugar until light and fluffy.
+- In a large bowl, cream shortening and sugar until light and fluffy.
 Beat in egg and molasses.
-Combine the flour, baking soda, cinnamon and salt; gradually add to creamed mixture and mix well.
-Roll into 1-in. balls, then roll in granulated sugar.
+Combine the dry ingredients; gradually add to creamed mixture and mix well.
+Roll into 1-in. balls; roll in additional sugar.

-- Place 2 in. apart on ungreased baking sheets.
-Bake at 350° for 10-12 minutes or until cookies are set and tops are cracked.
+- Place 2 in. apart on greased baking sheets.
+Flatten with a glass dipped in sugar.
+Bake at 350° for 10 minutes or until set (do not overbake).
 Remove to wire racks to cool.